WriteTech-Hub/writetech-doc-review/docs/index.md

 We encourage you to contribute by following these steps:

 1. **Fork** this repository.
-2. Use the [review template](templates/review-template.md) located in the `templates/` folder to craft your review.
+2. Use the [review template](https://github.com/WriteTech-Hub/writetech-doc-review/blob/main/templates/review-template.md) located in the `templates/` folder to craft your review.
-3. Submit your review by creating a Pull Request (PR) in the `reviews/` folder for your participation cycle.
+3. Submit your review by creating a Pull Request (PR) in the `year/reviews/` folder for your participation cycle.
 4. External reviewers will assess your PR, followed by an internal review by WriteTech’s technical writers.

 ## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](https://github.com/WriteTech-Hub/writetech-doc-review/blob/main/LICENSE) file for details.

 ## Join the community!